One of Bristol's best has plenty to offer those looking beyond London.

 Vac schemers normally visit two departments during their placement and have a trainee buddy on hand to assist throughout.
 In addition to skills sessions, the firm holds breakfast talks that give participants the chance to learn more about specific practice areas.
 Current trainees gave the programme a big thumbs up: "It's a well-planned scheme, and the work is meaningful.”
 Indeed, one told of drafting an article for a weekly publication, while another mentioned “writing something that ended up going to the partners,” and a third reported attending court with an associate and helping out on a pro bono project.

 Vac schemers are automatically offered a training contract interview.
-Frances Bennett tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
+Anna Dixon tells us successful interviewees are the ones who "think about how the work they've been doing fits into the bigger picture of the matters at hand."
 She adds that applicants need to be "enthusiastic, keen to get involved, and also have sensible questions to ask."
-The interview lasts for about 20 minutes and is usually conducted by a lawyer.
+The interview lasts for about an hour and is usually conducted by a partner and a member of HR.

 The ideal candidate